Purim is a rad holiday. It’s got costumes and noisemakers, plus its own villain and its own cookie. The villain is Haman. The cookie is hamantaschen.

 How to Make Ahead, Store, and Freeze

 Hamantaschen are best the day they are baked, because the pastry is crispy and contrasts so nicely with the filling.
 The following days, they soften up and are still plenty tasty (tasty enough for me to eat six in row).
-Even still, you can prepare a few steps ahead of time.
+Even so, you can prepare a few steps ahead of time.

 To prepare ahead of time: You can make both the filling and dough up to three days ahead.